kyracho/digit_predictor/README.md

 ## Digit Predictor Application

 Hi, welcome.
-This is a toy application that uses a convolutional neural network (CNN) model for machine learning on the cloud.
+This is my toy application that uses a convolutional neural network (CNN) model for machine learning on the cloud.

 **How it works:**